JinalShah2002/nlp-disaster-tweets/README.md

 For this challenge, I am already given the data.
 The data can be found in the competition site under the Data tab.
 The training data is made up of TK tweets.
 The dataset also has 3 other feature columns: ID, Keyword, and Location.
 ID corresponds to the unique tweet ID, Keyword corresponds to a particular keyword from the tweet ,and location corresponds to the location the tweet was sent from.
 It is important to note that most examples have the Keyword and Location features empty.
 Furthermore, to clarify (if it wasn't obvious already) all features are strings (non-numerical or categorical).

 ## Solution
 It is evident that the solution will have to be some kind of classifier as this problem is a classification problem.
+Specifically, this problem is a binary classification problem.
 I will need to translate the text into some vector/matrix based format such that the models can ingest the data.
 I can utilize classical machine learning approaches as well as deep learning approaches.

 The Kaggle challenge also has some test data for me to submit.
 Once the model is trained ,and I am satisfied with the performance, I can feed the test data into the model and make predictions to submit.

 ### Evaluation
 It is critical to figure out what my evaluation metric is going to be.
-For this problem, the Kaggle challenge page utilizes the [F1-Score](https://en.wikipedia.org/wiki/F-score).
+For this problem, the Kaggle challenge utilizes the [F1-Score](https://en.wikipedia.org/wiki/F-score).
 Hence, I will choose my model based on the F1-Score.

-Note, I will also keep track of the following "secondary" evaluation metrics: Precision, Recall, and Accuracy.
+Note, I will also keep track of the following "secondary" evaluation metrics: Precision, Recall, Accuracy, and Loss (Categorical Cross Entropy or Log-loss in this case).